2 own-goals send Atlanta United to 3-0 win over LA Galaxy

 UP NEXT

-Atlanta United has a quick turnaround before traveling to Orlando night for the U.S. Open Cup semifinals Tuesday night.
+Atlanta United has a quick turnaround before traveling to Orlando for the U.S. Open Cup semifinals Tuesday night.

 United has placed heavy importance on the normally obscure tournament, seeing it as perhaps the best chance to return to the CONCACAF Champions League in 2020.